Baobear520/Baobear520/README.md

 ---

-- **Speech-to-Text**
+- **AI/ML**
   - [SpeechToText](https://github.com/Baobear520/SpeechToText)

     Transcribes lyrics/speech from audio files into text and saves it in a .txt file.
-(Python, openAI)
+(Python, openAI API)

 ---
 ### :fire: My Stats :